detekt/detekt/docs/pages/documentation/potential-bugs.md

 ### MapGetWithNotNullAssert

-Reports usage of the map[] or map.get() method with not-null assertion operator `!!`.
+Reports calls of the map access methods map[] or map.get() with a not-null assertion operator (!!).
 This may result in a NullPointerException.
-Preferred access methods are `map[]` without `!!`, `map.getValue()`, `map.getOrDefault()` or `map.getOrElse()`.

-Based on IntelliJ IDEA inspection: https://github.com/JetBrains/kotlin/blob/master/idea/src/org/jetbrains/kotlin/idea/inspections/MapGetWithNotNullAssertionOperatorInspection.kt
+Based on an IntelliJ IDEA inspection MapGetWithNotNullAssertionOperatorInspection.

 **Severity**: CodeSmell